stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-    > Introducing this new functionality should have been easy but we had a lot of head-scratching when we first tested this code with JNA throwing the infamous "Invalid memory access" error.
+> Introducing this new functionality should have been easy but we had a lot of head-scratching when we first tested this code with JNA throwing the infamous `Invalid memory access` error.
 Eventually we realised that we are actually dealing with **unions** and not structures here!
 Presumably our original code only worked because we were dealing with a single attachment and Vulkan simply ignored the 'extra' data of the structures.

-    We manually modified the relevant Vulkan types to unions and used the JNA setType() method to 'select' the relevant property.
+We manually modified the relevant Vulkan types to unions and used the JNA `setType()` method to 'select' the relevant property.
 As far as we can tell this is the **only** instance in the whole Vulkan API that uses a union!

 Finally we add default values for both cases and a static helper that can be used to determine the default clear value for a given attachment: